 Financial Support for Doctoral Program Students

 - Salary and full benefits plus fee/tuition waivers for 4 years.
-Salaries are for a 9-month academic year, though checks are distributed over a 12 month period

-- Annual Conference Travel Funding (contingent on availability of funds)
+- Annual conference travel funding (contingent on availability of funds)

 Only a few students are admitted with the understanding that they have external financial support and related work obligations.
 Additional salary support may be available in the summer in conjunction with externally funded research projects conducted by SDSU faculty.